MeetGangani/Excel-Analytics/README.md

 - File upload processing: < 30 seconds (files up to 10MB)
 - Support for up to 100 concurrent users
 - Handle up to 1000 stored files

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors

-- Your Name - Initial work

-## 🙏 Acknowledgments

-- Chart.js for visualization capabilities
-- Three.js for 3D rendering
-- MongoDB Atlas for database hosting
-- Render and Vercel for deployment services

-## 📞 Support

-For support, email support@excelanalytics.com or create an issue in the repository.

 ## 🔄 Future Enhancements